International Search Trends

 Growth in International Mobile Search

 This metric is growing even faster outside of the US.
-Chinese consumers bought twice as many smart phones in 2013 than the year before.
-Apple hides its market share data in China but we think its between 15-20%.
+Chinese consumers bought twice as many smartphones in 2013 than the year before.
+Apple hides its market share data in China but we think it’s between 15-20%.
 Android has over 75% making it the clear market leader.

-As the world moves away from a traditional desktop model, to one based on an app on a smartphone, the traffic attracted to your own website will mirror this (for the first year our own site now has had more mobile visits than desktop).
+As the world moves away from a traditional desktop model to one based on an app on a smartphone, the traffic attracted to your own website will mirror this (for the first year our own site now has had more mobile visits than desktop).
 Your customer acquisition and retention strategies (whatever region you are operating in) will need to change to reflect this.
 More of your marketing budget needs to be assigned to app development and how your site’s content will look/behave on a mobile device.
 The roll-out of 4G/5G networks in developing economies is a lot faster than putting cable underground.

 New Regions to Target

 Not that long ago a web localization project consisted of four languages, now we look at anything from 20 to 30 in one release.
-This trend is caused as the world economic power shifts eastwards and we look to increased opportunity in an ever developing world.
+This trend is caused as the world economic power shifts eastwards and we look to increased opportunity in an ever-developing world.
 As the global middle class grows, some key questions are, what opportunities will it create for your business? and will your business model survive it?

 Which regions should you be focusing on?
 The data for this chart was taken from HSBC’s Karen Ward’s report on the world economy in 2050.

 No real surprises?
 The real one is the forecast continued development of economies such as the Philippines and Indonesia.
 As these (and economies around them) develop they’ll demand an increased amount of public services, technology, connectivity, education and healthcare.
-All fantastic opportunities for companies involved with multilingual search.
+All fantastic opportunities for companies involved with the multilingual search.

 Google’s Vertical Integration

-Google are continuing to target and dominate more vertical markets.
+Google is continuing to target and dominate more vertical markets.
 I noticed this morning that they are now selling cars, bad news if you own a car price comparison website.
 They have the ability to virtually destroy a market segment with one change of how the Search Engine Results Page (SERPs) appear (see GPS and insurance comparison websites in 2013).
 The image below is the share price of Moneysupermarket.com, the section circled in red happened after Google entered the comparison market space (wiping $250M off the company’s valuation in one day).